Concerning Natixis dividend for the financial year 2019, please read the press release issued on March 31, 2020.

-The elements which are detailed hereunder are only a summary of the tax treatment usually applicable for cash dividend payments.
+Subject to a constant legislation at the time of their taxation, the elements which are detailed hereunder are only a summary of the tax treatment usually applicable for Natixis cash dividend and special dividend payments.
 Shareholders will therefore have to contact their usual account manager to get confirmation of the tax system they will be submitted to.

 Natural resident shareholders

-For natural shareholders with a tax residence in France who hold their shares outside a share savings plan, the dividends collected from January 01, 2018, are taxable on account of income tax:
+For natural shareholders with a tax residence in France who hold their shares outside a share savings plan, the received dividends (ordinary and special) are taxable on account of income tax:

 - at a single flat tax rate of 12.8 % the tax base of which is the amounf of dividends before tax (article 200 A of the French General Tax Code)